open-contracting-extensions/public-private-partnerships/docs/framework.md

 ### VII.1.
 Tariffs and pricing

-Tariffs and pricing

-This information will be required only where the infrastructure is financed partly or fully through the levy of user charges
+> This information will be required only where the infrastructure is financed partly or fully through the levy of user charges

 Structured information on the tariffs defined in the contract and subsequent revisions to tariffs can be provided in the implementation section using the tariffs extension.
 Tariffs and pricing schedules can also be provided as documents.